 Voltage Controlled Amplifier ( VCA ) Explained

-The voltage controlled amplifiers are electronic amplifiers that will varies its gain depending on the control voltage ( CV ).
-For more clarity the processor that will alter the amplitude of the signal proportional to the control voltage applied to its amplitude modulation.
+The Voltage-controlled amplifiers are electronic amplifiers that will vary their gain depending on the control voltage ( CV ).
+For more clarity, the processor will alter the amplitude of the signal proportional to the control voltage applied to its amplitude modulation.

 The VCAs have many applications such as that are listed below.